TL;DR – Today we the best episode of the series so far that builds on everything that has come before and leaves you desperate for more.

 Production/Disruption Companies – 20th Century Fox, Fuzzy Door Production, Fox Network & SBS Viceland.

-Starring in Season One – Seth MacFarlane, Adrianne Palicki, Penny Johnson Jerald, Scott Grimes, Peter Macon, Jessica Szohr, J. Lee & Mark Jackson also Chad L. Coleman, Victor Garber, Graham Hamilton, Mike Henry, Robert David Grant, BJ Tanner, Kai Di’nilo Wener, Norm McDonald & Rachael MacFarlane
+Starring in Season Two – Seth MacFarlane, Adrianne Palicki, Penny Johnson Jerald, Scott Grimes, Peter Macon, Jessica Szohr, J. Lee & Mark Jackson also Chad L. Coleman, Victor Garber, Graham Hamilton, Mike Henry, Robert David Grant, BJ Tanner, Kai Di’nilo Wener, Norm McDonald & Rachael MacFarlane